Application for Undergraduate Admission

 Admission as an Additional Undergraduate Degree Student

-Baccalaureate degree holders from an accredited institution other than Marquette, with good scholastic records may be considered for admission as an additional baccalaureate degree student.
+Baccalaureate degree holders from an accredited institution other than Marquette, with good scholastic records may be considered for admission as additional baccalaureate degree students.
 Marquette bachelor degree graduates, refer to the Readmission section of this bulletin.

-Marquette University recognizes Advanced Placement, College Level Examination Program and the International Baccalaureate curriculum and will award credit and/or placement to freshmen and transfer students based on examination scores earned.
+Marquette University recognizes Advanced Placement, College Level Examination Program, International Baccalaureate and Cambridge A-Levels and awards credit and/or placement to freshmen and transfer students based on examination scores earned.

 Marquette University faculty committees review the content of the Advanced Placement Program to determine course equivalents and required scores.
 Test results, sent by the College Board Advanced Placement Program, are received during the summer prior to enrollment.
-Students are notified by mail of the decision concerning advanced placement shortly after the university has received the test results.
+Students can view their CheckMarq accounts to see their AP awards.

 The following chart lists the advanced placement subjects accepted at Marquette and the amount of credit that may be awarded for each score.
 AP credit awards are similar to transfer credit in that they are not calculated into the student’s cumulative grade point average.
-Students with AP credit awards are encouraged to consult with respective departments prior to registering for more advanced courses in the freshman year.
+Students with AP credit awards are encouraged to consult with respective departments prior to registering for more advanced courses.

 Additionally, pre-medical or pre-dental students should consult with the health professions adviser before accepting AP credits.

 |Art - History||No Credit||FIAR 9290: 3 cr.||HIST 1201 & HIST 1202: 6 cr.|

 |Art - Studio: Drawing||No Credit||FIAR 1000: 3 cr.||FIAR 1000: 3 cr.|